ahmedHanie93/Personal-projects/Design/designs/compareRTFB.md

 ## Objective

-Compare how leading IDPs and platforms like Stripe interpret these principles and helps define a compliant, auditable RTBF process for PAID at JPMorgan. how major IDPs and platforms (like Stripe) interpret and implement these principles.

 ### Why RTBF Matters

 RTBF, under GDPR Article 17, allows users to request deletion of their personal data.
 While often interpreted as